srtipo/coranos.github.io/bananos/beauty/BananoFoundationAndEmpire-2018-08/index.md

 4. If you have no buisness idea, and no appeal for charity, you may submit a nutritious recipe, and how much it would cost to make, you have 1 image and 100 words.

+5. if you have no food, no appeal for charity, and no buisness ideas, may god have mercy on your soul.

 ### Guidelines (Optional)

 1. It is not necessary for you to be a citizen of the banana republic.